-A favorable therapeutic window over wild type EGFR was a key design objective in the ErbB program.
-BDTX-189 achieved high selectivity for cells expressing the targeted allosteric EGFR and HER2 mutants and the compound spares cells expressing wild type EGFR (A431 and H292).
+A favorable therapeutic window over EGFR WT was a key design objective in the ErbB program.
+BDTX-189 achieved high selectivity for cells expressing the targeted oncogenic EGFR and HER2 mutants and the compound spares cells expressing EGFR WT (A431 and H292).